hanzelbridges/Polygon2/docs/columns.md

 ## Dimensions

 - date: Trading date for the row (YYYY-MM-DD).
-- ticker: Stock symbol (may include suffixes like “.WS” for warrants).
+- ticker: Stock symbol (may include suffixes like ".WS" for warrants).

 ## Core Daily Prices